Samurai Shodown: Adaptations

-The second 30-minute OVA, Nakoruru ~Ano hito kara no okurimono~ (OVA), centers around the Nakoruru ADV game, again using Nakoruru as the main heroine.
+The second 30-minute OVA, Nakoruru ~Ano hito kara no okurimono~, centers around the Nakoruru ADV game, again using Nakoruru as the main heroine.
 Character designs were done by Yasuomi Umetsu, who is best known for his work in Mezzo Forte and Kite.
 The events of the story are meant to take place during the time of peace between the first and second games of the series.
 The story introduces her childhood friends, Yamtamu and Manari, along with her younger sister, Rimururu, and the relentless enigma, Rera.
 Nakoruru, though glad that there is serenity, experiences several premonitions of devastation and is haunted by the thought of further bloodshed.
 The climax of the episode has Nakoruru protecting a deer from a rock slide, implied to be caused by evil entities.
 For undisclosed reasons, the OVA never released another episode and the story remains unfinished.

 In 2006, Sabertooth Games released a Samurai Shodown V collectible card game set along with The King of Fighters 2006 for its Universal Fighting System (UFS) collectible card game.
 Featured character starter decks were also released for Haohmaru and Ukyo Tachibana.
 STG staff favorites from the Samurai Shodown side tend to favor towards characters Nakoruru and Hanzo Hattori.